ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 ## Sharing non-personal data

-If your data cannot be linked to a living person, there is nothing in GDPR that prohibits you from sharing the data publicly.
+If your data cannot be linked to a living person, there is nothing in the General Data Protection Regulation (GDPR) that prohibits you from sharing the data publicly.
 Data may however be sensitive under other regulations, so make sure that you take all relevant legal aspects into account.
 If you are dealing with human data, you should of course also think about the ethical and societal implications of sharing the data.

 <a class="link-teal" href="/data-life-cycle/share/"><b>Learn more about data sharing and repositories <i class="bi bi-arrow-right-square"></i></b></a>
 <br/><br/>